 If your current team doesn’t fill out the space you’re moving into but you’re expecting to double your headcount in size, you have three options:

 - Give everyone in your office more space in the beginning and then gently reduce space as the company expands.
 Taking space away from your employees every 3 to 6 months is, however, not great for morale.

 - Set aside space for new employees and close it off.
 Gradually begin to fill the space as you hire.

 - Set aside the space for new employees and licence out (or sublet) your empty space on a desk-by-desk basis on monthly rolling contracts.
 This means you can earn income from your spare desks as they sit empty.
 You can give notice to the individuals or companies sitting on your spare desks as to when you will need the desks for your new hires.
-We can best advise you on how to rent out your spare desks, speak to a member of our Tenant Advisory or Customer Success teams.
+We can best advise you on how to rent out your spare desks, speak to a member of our Customer Success team.

 The way we work is changing how we use office space

 The way that companies occupy space varies from company to company and has changed over the years.
 Formerly, it was considered best for people to work in their own private offices, but the consensus today is that open-plan spaces foster creativity and efficiency as the openness encourages employees to engage.
 Although, many people oppose this new way of working.

 In the past, employees had large desks to handle cumbersome CRT monitors.
 And the need for lots of physical storage meant that the average office would occupy up to 120-180 sq.ft. per person.